toolness/youtube-to-mp3/README.md

 Then edit `.env` as needed and run `make run`.

-## Calling the Web Service
+## Calling the Service

 Just call the `yt2mp3.tasks.convert` task and pass it the YouTube URL, S3 bucket name, and S3 key id.
 If the task returns without throwing an exception, the mp3 will be available at the bucket and key you specified.

-Note that at present, the web service will only accept JSON-serialized tasks.
+Note that at present, the service will only accept JSON-serialized tasks.

 ## Development